-- a.
-A clear and accurate description of the technical requirements for the material, product, or service to be procured as well as a description of the work involved, if applicable.
-Such description must not contain features which unduly restrict competition; - b.
-Whether cost or pricing data is required; - c.
-Whether discussions, interviews, presentations or any combination thereof, may be held with the top-ranked proposers. - d.
-Identify all requirements which offerors must fulfill in order to be considered under the solicitation; - e.
+a.
+A clear and accurate description of the technical requirements for the good(s) or service(s) to be procured as well as a description of the work involved, if applicable.
+Such description must not contain features which unduly restrict competition;

+- b.
+Whether discussions, interviews, presentations or any combination thereof, may be held with the top-ranked proposers. - c.
+Identify all requirements which offerors must fulfill in order to be considered under the solicitation; - d.
 The criteria on which an award will be based and the points that may be awarded for each criterion. - 4.
-The Purchasing Director, designee or the Board may reject any and all proposals or parts of proposals and may re-advertise or re-solicit proposals. - 5.
-For an RFP, the award must be made to the responsible and responsive proposer whose proposal is determined to be the most advantageous to PMGAA and best satisfies PMGAA's needs taking into consideration the evaluation criteria in the RFP.
+The Purchasing Director or designee may reject any and all proposals or parts of proposals and may re-advertise or re-solicit proposals. - 5.
+For an RFP, the award will be made to the responsible and responsive Offeror whose proposal is determined to be the most advantageous to PMGAA and best satisfies PMGAA's needs taking into consideration the evaluation criteria in the RFP.
 PMGAA is not required to award the contract to the proposer with the lowest price.
-The following criteria may be considered.
+The following criteria may be considered. - a.

-- a.
 Price; - b.
-The ability, capacity, and experience of the proposer, its employees, and subcontractors to perform the contract; - c.
-The proposer's capacity to perform the contract promptly and within the time specified, without delay or disruption; - d.
-The proposer's quality of performance on previous contracts with PMGAA or with its members; - e.
-The proposer's financial, technical, and other resources to perform the contract; - f.
-The quality and adaptability of the proposer's materials, supplies, or services to the particular use required; - g.
-The number and scope of conditions attached to the proposer's offer, and the offer's conformance to all material aspects of the RFP. - h.
-Concurrence of the Executive Team of the basis for the award recommendation. - 6.
-The procurement file must contain the basis on which the award is made, including the evaluation method and evaluation criteria used for the proposals received.
+The ability, capacity, and experience of the Offeror, its employees, and subcontractors to perform the contract; - c.
+The Offeror's capacity to perform the contract promptly and within the time specified, without delay or disruption; - d.
+The Offeror's quality of performance on previous contracts with PMGAA or with its members; - e.
+The Offeror's financial, technical, and other resources to perform the contract; - f.
+The quality and adaptability of the Offeror's goods or services to the particular use required; - g.
+The number and scope of conditions attached to the Offeror's offer, and the offeror's conformance to all material aspects of the RFP. - h.
+Concurrence of the Executive Team of the basis for the award recommendation.

+6. The procurement file must contain the basis on which the award is made, including the evaluation method and evaluation criteria used for the proposals received.